-Ipsos Acquires Xperiti To Strengthen its B2B Research Capabilities
+Ipsos Acquires Xperiti to Strengthen its B2B Research Capabilities

 |

-Paris, February 13th, 2023 – Ipsos is pleased to announce the acquisition of Xperiti, a start-up specializing in Business-to-Business (B2B) research, with operations across the US, Israel and the Philippines.
+PARIS, Feb.
+13, 2023 /PRNewswire/ -- Ipsos is pleased to announce the acquisition of Xperiti, a start-up specializing in Business-to-Business (B2B) research, with operations across the US, Israel and the Philippines.

 Xperiti's online platform leverages AI technology to recruit professionals across 130 countries and over 90 industries in real-time allowing users to quickly and efficiently surface industry expertise.
 This acquisition will directly improve Ipsos' efficiency, speed for experts' recruitment, scale and optimize its B2B research capabilities globally, and grow into adjacent offerings by building a large-scale, global B2B Expert Insights Platform.